mchmarny/long-running-job/README.md

 # long-running-job

-> WIP: Work in progress, this readme file is being updated

-Demo of how to use GCE `create-with-container` feature for long running (potentially jobs
+Demo of how to use GCE's `create-with-container` feature for long running (potentially stateless) jobs.

 ## Pre-requirements